-• The out-of-pocket maximum.
+The out-of-pocket maximum.
 This is the amount you could pay toward the plan year deductible and coinsurance, if any, for services listed under the Medical Benefits section.

-In-Network Providers Out-of-Network Providers Individual out-of-pocket maximum \$6,000 Not applicable Eamily out of pocket maximum ¢12 700 Not applicable
+In-Network Providers Out-of-Network Providers Individual out-of-pocket maximum \$6,000 Not applicable Family out-of-pocket maximum \$13,700 Not applicable

-Family out-of-pocket maximum \$13,700 Not applicable • Prior authorization.
-Some services mus t be prior authorized before you get them to be eligible for benefits.

-- See Prior Authorization for details. - Conditions, time limits and maximum limits.
+- Prior authorization.
+Some services must be prior authorized before you get them to be eligible for benefits.
+See Prior Authorization for details. - Conditions, time limits and maximum limits.
 This plan has certain conditions, time limits and maximum limits that are described in this booklet.
 Some services have special rules.
 See Covered Services for details. - Health Reimbursement Account (HRA).
-Please see page 93 for details.
+Please see page 96 for details.